rlex/ansible-role-k3s/README.md

         ca_file:   # path to the ca file used in the registry
 ```

-### Gvisor
+### Sandboxing workloads with gvisor
 By setting k3s_gvisor to true role will install gvisor - google's application kernel for container.
 By default it will use ptrace mode.
+There is also k3s_gvisor_hostnetwork setting which will configure additional gvisor instance with host-networking mode, allowing to communicate with resources inside k8s while still keeping other gvisor features
-It will only install gvisor containerd plugin, you will need to create gvisor's RuntimeClass manually by applying following manifest:
+It will only install gvisor containerd plugin, you will need to create gvisor's RuntimeClass manually by applying following manifest for gvisor:
 ```yaml
 apiVersion: node.k8s.io/v1
 kind: RuntimeClass